Gyms and coronavirus: what are the risks?

 Sweat cannot transmit the virus but high-contact surfaces, such as barbells, can pose a problem, he said.

-The owner of a yoga studio in Washington state, where several coronavirus patients have died, according to The Yoga Journal, "says she's seen a direct impact from all the hysteria in the area on both attendance and business."
+The owner of a yoga studio in Washington state, where several coronavirus patients have died, according to The Yoga Journal, says she has seen a "direct impact from all the hysteria in the area on both attendance and business".

 Equinox, the luxury fitness club brand, has sent notices to members, reassuring them that additional steps are being taken during the peak flu season and amid growing concerns about the coronavirus.